 Australian Dollar Notes

-The ten-dollar notes are blue featuring AB ‘Banjo Paterson on one side who is famous for his Australian poetry.
-On the other side Dame, Mary Gilmore is featured.
+The ten-dollar notes are blue, featuring AB ‘Banjo Paterson on one side, who is famous for his Australian poetry.
+On the other side, Dame Mary Gilmore is featured.
 Dame Mary Gilmore was a founding member of the Fellowship of Australian Writers as an Author, poet, journalist and campaigner against injustice and deprivation.

-The one-dollar coin features a mob of kangaroos on one side and the other Queen Elizabeth II.
+The one-dollar coin features a mob of kangaroos on one side and the other on Queen Elizabeth II.
 The colour of the coin is gold.

-The fifty-cent piece has a diameter of 31.65 mm and is one of largest coins currently circulating in the World.
+The fifty-cent piece has a diameter of 31.65 mm and is one of the largest coins currently circulating in the World.
 It is a dodecagonal cupro-nickel coin.
-One one side the Australian Coat of Arms is featured while on the other side Queen Elizabeth II is featured.
+On one side, the Australian Coat of Arms is featured, while Queen Elizabeth II is featured on the other.
 The Australian Coat of Arms features a kangaroo and an emu holding up a shield, symbolizing our nation that can only move forwards as neither animal can move backwards easily.